Understanding Elevated Liver Enzymes Levels in Blood

 What are Liver Enzymes?

 Liver enzymes are proteins produced by the liver cells that are involved in various metabolic processes in the body.
 They play essential roles in metabolism, digestion, and detoxification.
-There are several liver enzymes, but the most commonly measured in blood tests are alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (ALP), and gamma-glutamyl transferase (GGT).
-Normally, these enzymes are found in the liver cells, but when liver cells are damaged, they are released into the bloodstream, leading to elevated levels of liver enzymes in the blood.
-Livercells damage can occur due to reasons such as alcohol consumption, viral infections, or certain medications.
+There are several liver enzymes.
+Blood tests commonly measure four enzymes.
+These are alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (ALP), and gamma-glutamyl transferase (GGT).
+Normally, these enzymes are found in the liver cells.
+However, when liver cells are damaged, the enzymes are released into the bloodstream.
+This release leads to elevated levels of liver enzymes in the blood.
+Liver cells damage can occur due to reasons as alcohol consumption, viral infections, or certain medications.

 Normal Values of Liver Enzymes